 Payment fees apply.
 When you sell something and you receive payment via PayPal, a fee applies.
-This fee is 2.6% + 20p for PayPal Wallet payments from the UK, or 3.6% + a fixed fee for international PayPal Wallet payments.
+This fee is 3.4% + a fixed fee for payments from within New Zealand and 3.4% + NZD$6.99 + a fixed fee for international payments.

 Currency conversion fees apply.
-If you’re paid in a foreign currency that you want to convert into pound sterling so you can withdraw the money to your linked bank account, PayPal’s conversion rate is 2.5% above its base exchange rate.
+If you’re paid in a foreign currency that you want to convert into New Zealand dollars so you can withdraw the money to your linked bank account, PayPal’s conversion rate is 2.5% above its base exchange rate.

 Poor exchange rates.
 If you want to send an international payment from your PayPal account, the exchange rates offered typically can’t match those offered by dedicated money transfer services.